How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Experiments

-Figure~\ref{fig:performance} suggests that DAC~(IQN) in orange lines outperforms its classical version AC~(black lines) across all environments, while DAC~(C51) in red lines is inferior to AC on humanoid, walker2d and reacher.
-This could be explained by a more flexible parameterization of IQN over C51.
+Figure~\ref{fig:performance} suggests both DAC~(IQN) and DAC~(C51) excel at the classical RL counterpart, i.e., AC~(black lines), in most environments, which allows our further optimization analysis.

-We then demonstrate the advantage of uniform optimization stability for distributional RL over classical RL.
-According to Theorem~\ref{theorem:lipschitz}, the stable optimization of distribution loss with Neural FZI is described as a bounded loss difference for a neighboring dataset in terms of each state $s$ and action $a$.
-In other words, the error bound holds by taking the supreme over each state the agent encounters.
-To measure this algorithm stability, while far from perfect, we consider to leverage \textit{the average gradient norms with respect to the state feature $\mathbf{x}(s)$} in the whole optimization process as the proxy due to the fact that the gradient could measure the sensitivity of loss function regarding each state the agent observes.
-From Figure~\ref{fig:optimization}, it turns out that both DAC~(C51) and DAC~(IQN) entail a much smaller gradient norm magnitude as opposed to their classical version AC~(black lines) across all eight MuJoCo environments, which corroborates the theoretical advantage of the uniform optimization stability for distributional RL analyzed in Theorem~\ref{theorem:lipschitz}.
+\textbf{Proxy: Gradient Norms in the Input Space.} We demonstrate the advantage of uniform optimization stability for distributional RL over classical RL.
+According to Theorem~\ref{theorem:lipschitz}, the stable optimization of distribution loss within Neural FZI is described as a bounded loss difference for a neighboring dataset regarding each state $s$ and action $a$.
+In other words, the error bound holds by taking the supreme over each state and action pair.
+To measure this algorithm stability, while far from perfect, we consider leveraging \textit{the average gradient norms concerning the state feature $\mathbf{x}(s)$} in the whole optimization process as the proxy.
+This is because the gradient magnitude in the input space could measure the sensitivity of the loss function regarding each state and action pair.

+\textbf{Results.} Figure~\ref{fig:optimization} suggests that both DAC~(C51) and DAC~(IQN) entail a much smaller gradient norm magnitude than the classical AC~(black lines) across all environments, corroborating the advantage of uniform stability for distributional RL over classical RL analyzed in Theorem~\ref{theorem:lipschitz}.
+As analyzed in Section~\ref{sec:stability}, this result provides empirical evidence to interpret behaviors of distributional RL.